Linda Stouffer: Professional career

 After college, Stouffer (working under the name Cinnamon Stouffer) was hired as a general assignment reporter at KMOL-TV in San Antonio in 1992, eventually being promoted to an anchor.
 In 1994 she moved to Miami, Florida, working as a general assignment reporter and weekend anchor for WSVN-TV.
-She moved to Atlanta, Georgia in 1997, joining Cable News Network (CNN), there she changed her professional name to Linda Stouffer.
+She moved to Atlanta, Georgia in 1997, joining Cable News Network (CNN), where she changed her professional name to Linda Stouffer.

 At CNN, she co-anchored the morning news program Ahead of the Curve, which aired simultaneously on CNN/U.S. and CNNfn, CNN's former financial news network.
 She also was a weekday and later a weekend anchor for CNN Headline News.
 Stouffer was among several laid off in December 2008, her last day at CNN being December 14, 2008.

 She then began working local news on WSB-TV Atlanta.
 She anchored the 6 p.m. news and the Action News Nightbeat on Sundays.
 She also filed stories for the News at 5 and 6 p.m. during the week.
 On January 7, 2013, she became a weekday early morning co-anchor on the 4:30 a.m. newscast.